Assembly Bills Aimed at Homeschoolers

 Share this statement on Facebook!

-Let your voice be heard.
+Your opinions matter.
 Find your state legislators.

-The authors claim that the bill would protect children enrolled in home-based private schools by ensuring compliance with fire safety regulations.
+The authors of AB 2756 claim that the bill would protect children enrolled in home-based private schools by ensuring compliance with fire safety regulations.
 The bill would not accomplish that purpose, and must be seen for what it is: a bald grab for the power of the state to enter private homes.

 The HSC Board and legal team believe this bill not only fails completely to achieve the stated goal, it imposes an unacceptable risk not only to the right to educate children at home, but also to the privacy rights of law-abiding citizens.
 We encourage all of our members to learn about the bill and about these risks, and to contact their own state Assembly members to voice their opposition.

-Please feel free to share this piece.
+Please feel free to share this statement.

 What the Bill Does